6.6kW Solar Systems… The Good, The Bad, & The Ugly

 The disaster that is ‘cheap solar’ has given the whole solar industry a bad name.
 On average, 1 in 5 solar systems inspected by the CEC are deemed defective, but that’s only the tip of the iceberg.

-It is estimated that an incredible 1 in 3 solar systems across Australia are no longer supported due to either the manufacturer or the installer no longer being in business, or pulling out of Australia:
+It is estimated that an incredible 1 in 3 solar systems across Australia is no longer supported due to either the manufacturer or the installer no longer being in business, or pulling out of Australia:

 With this recent wave of 6.6kW solar installations at ridiculous prices, many are predicting this number of 1 in 3 to grow dramatically over the next few years when all these systems start failing.
 We have seen the astronomical failure rates of cheaper solar systems over many years now, there is no reason to expect things to improve when the price of these ‘no-name panels’ is now even cheaper.